SamWell Institute for Pain Management

 Pain Management Specialist located in Colonia, NJ, Livingston, NJ & Englewood, NJ

 Neurological problems can cause significant pain, making it difficult to focus on anything else.
-Individuals living in and around Colonia and Livingston, New Jersey, can seek relief with Jay Shah, MD, Jeffrey Deygoo, MD, and the team at SamWell Institute for Pain Management, who are experts in diagnosing and treating nerve pain using nerve blocks.
+Individuals living in and around Colonia, Englewood and Livingston, New Jersey, can seek relief with Jay Shah, MD, and the team at SamWell Institute for Pain Management, who are experts in diagnosing and treating nerve pain using nerve blocks.
 To schedule an appointment, call the office nearest you, or request an appointment online today.

 Your nerves serve as a communications pathway between your body and brain.
 They also transmit sensory data from all parts of your body to your brain, and orders from your brain to your muscle tissue.

 When something goes wrong with those transmissions or if they re-wire incorrectly after injury/trauma,, serious pain can result.
 Nerve blocks are injections that interrupt pain signals, providing immediate pain relief.

 Why would I need a nerve block?

 One common use of nerve blocks is to diagnose pain.
 When the source of pain is unclear, Dr. Shah may perform a series of nerve blocks in the area of focus, so that he can then offer long-term treatment option with the confidence of a definitive diagnosis.